ryanpulley/DiscoverAEStoPylontech/README.md

 ## How to Use

-Jump over to the [Wiki](https://github.com/ryanpulley/DiscoverAEStoPylontech/wiki) (link at the top of this repository) for detailed instructions on how to use the service.
+Jump over to the [Wiki](https://github.com/ryanpulley/DiscoverAEStoPylontech/wiki) for detailed instructions on how to use the service.

 ----------